Crook: Prison! Prison!

-In many series, there will be a character who is much larger and more intimidating than most everyone else, very strong, often quite quiet, and very often they will be black.
+In many series, there will be a character who is much larger and more intimidating than most everyone else, very strong, often quite quiet, and very often this character will be black.

-Sometimes they can be the Token Minority, sometimes they're a Proud Warrior Race Guy, and sometimes they're a Gentle Giant.
+Sometimes they can be the Token Minority, sometimes they're from a Proud Warrior Race, and sometimes they're a Gentle Giant.
 But the fact remains that when you get right down to it, they're a scary black man.
 Not necessarily evil, just... scary.

-The few black characters in anime are usually some variation on this.
+The black characters in anime are usually some variation on this.

 See also Scary Minority Suspect.
 Often Crosses over with Gentle Giant, Genius Bruiser, Proud Warrior Race Guy, and Token Minority, as noted both above and in the examples below.
 Compare Angry Black Man.